kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 1. **Step 3**: Step 3 of data upload.

-2. **Online Form**: Click on the `ONLINE FORM` button to access the online data upload form.
+2. **Online Form**: Clicking on the `ONLINE FORM` button allows users to access the online data upload form.
 This option is ideal for manually entering data into a user-friendly interface.
-Follow the provided prompts to input the users species population data.
+Following the provided prompts lets users input species population data.
 ![Online form](./img/panel-10.png)
-click on the [Online form](./online-form.md) to see the detailed documentation of online form.
+Click [here](./online-form.md) to see the detailed documentation for online form.

-3. **Download Template**: Click on the `DOWNLOAD TEMPLATE` button to obtain a blank template that the user can use as a starting point for entering the users species population data.
-This template is designed to assist the user in organizing the users data correctly.
+3. **Download Template**: Clicking on the `DOWNLOAD TEMPLATE` button allows users to obtain a blank template that they can use as a starting point for entering their species population data.
+This template is designed to assist the user in organising their data correctly.

-4. **Upload Template**: Use the `UPLOAD DATA` button to upload a pre-prepared template containing the users species population data.
-Templates are useful for bulk data uploads or when the user have data formatted in a specific way.
-Ensure the users template adheres to the required format and guidelines for a successful upload.
+4. **Upload Template**: Using the `UPLOAD DATA` button let's users upload a pre-prepared template containing species population data.
+Templates are useful for bulk data uploads or when the user has data formatted in a specific way.
+Ensure the user's template adheres to the required format and guidelines for a successful upload.
 ![Upload template](./img/panel-11.png)
-click on the [Upload template](./template-upload.md) to see the detailed documentation of template upload.
+Click [here](./template-upload.md) to see the detailed documentation of template upload.

 #### Updating Property Boundary

-5. **Update Property Boundary**: By clicking the `UPDATE PROPERTY BOUNDARY` button, the user will be directed to Step 2 of the data upload process.
+5. **Update Property Boundary**: By clicking the `UPDATE PROPERTY BOUNDARY` button, the user will be redirected to Step 2 of the data upload process.
 In this step, the user can modify property boundaries.

 6. **Property Information Display**: A section is provided on this page to display information about the property.
-This information is for reference and provides details about the property related to the data the user uploading.
+This information is for reference and provides details about the property related to the data that the user is uploading.

 7. **Selected property**: The property is highlighted on the map to make it easy for the user to pinpoint the area.

 ## Summary

-Step 3 of the data upload process provides multiple options for uploading species population data, allowing flexibility in how the user input his information.
-User can choose between an online form or uploading a prepared template.
-Additionally, the availability of a downloadable template simplifies data organization.
-If needed, the user can update property boundaries by clicking the dedicated button, which takes the user to Step 2 where the user can make the necessary adjustments while visually identifying the selected property on the map.
+Step 3 of the data upload process provides multiple options for uploading species population data, allowing flexibility in how the user inputs their information.
+Users can choose between an online form or uploading a prepared template.
+Additionally, the availability of a downloadable template simplifies data organisation.
+If needed, the user can update property boundaries by clicking the dedicated button, which takes the user to Step 2 where they can make the necessary adjustments while visually identifying the selected property on the map.